Healthdirect Free Australian health advice you can count on.

 Contact your doctor immediately if you have:

-• pain that can't be controlled by pain relief medicine
+• pain that is not controlled by pain-relief medicines

 • yellow eyes or skin